antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Molecular Oncology - R2 Practical - Colorectal Cancer
 =================================

-* Use bioinformatics to study mechanisms using the R2 data analysis platform*
+*Use bioinformatics tools to perform data analysis on colorectal cancer omics data sets*

 This resource is located online at http://r2platform.com/studentcourse